What Fixes Are Mandatory After a Home Inspection (If Any)?

 Weigh the risk of playing hardball

-Beyond these dynamics, a seller always can refuse to make repairs, leaving the buyer to decide if they want to continue to negotiate — perhaps for a credit or a price adjustment — or walk away.
-Some deals don’t get past this hurdle: NAR statistics show that 17% of terminated contracts in May were related to home inspection or environmental issues.
+Beyond these dynamics, a seller can always refuse to make repairs, leaving the buyer to decide whether to continue to negotiate — perhaps for a credit or a price adjustment — or walk away.

 A seller might not have much choice in the matter.
 A lender could refuse to approve their loan if required repairs aren’t completed.
 The lender’s refusal doesn’t automatically mandate that a seller fix anything, Steinhausen adds, but typically, if any required repairs are not completed prior to closing, the deal is off.